 TLS server EE certificates

-Certificates for signing the access tokens for authorization (for NRFs)
+Certificates for signing the access tokens for service access authorization (for NRFs acting as OAuth 2.0 authorization servers)

-Certificates for encrypting HTTP messages between SEPPs
+Certificates for encrypting HTTP application layer protection of messages between SEPPs

-Certificates for signing Client credentials assertion (CCA) tokens
+Certificates for signing Client credentials assertion (CCA) tokens (for NF consumers)

 NOTE: Other purposes may be added for X.509 certificates in the context of 5GC SBA.

 The basic concept is to provide the purpose(s) of the certificate to be used in 5GC SBA in the CSR (Certificate Signing Request) to the Certification Authority (CA).
-The CA should validate the request and add the purpose(s) in the certificate, specifically in the subjectAltname field.
+The CA should validate the request and add the purpose(s) in the certificate, specifically in the Extended Key Usage (EKU) field.

-When the NF consumer (NFc) request a service to a NF producer (NFp), SCP or SEPP, and sends its certificate for authentication (mutual TLS authentication), or when the NFc sends a CCA token that can be checked against the certificate by the NFp among other situations, the receiver of the certificate should check whether the received purpose in the certificate matches the content of the service request.
+When the NF consumer (NFc) request a service to a NF producer (NFp), SCP or SEPP, and sends its certificate for authentication (mutual TLS authentication), or when the NFc sends a CCA token (in Nnf service request) that can be checked against the public key certificate (as indicated by NFc in “x5u” or “x5c” parameter in CCA) by the NFp among other situations, the receiver of the certificate should check whether the received purpose in the certificate matches the content of the service request.
 If it does not match, the receiver of the certificate should reject the request with a corresponding error code.

 6.10.2 Solution details

 The first step of the procedure for the NF is to fetch a certificate that includes the purpose(s) of usage in the context of 5GC SBA (e.g., TLS authentication, CCA signing, etc.).
-The purpose(s) of the certificate should be added in subjectAltname field by the CA server:
+The purpose(s) of the certificate should be added in Extended Key Usage (EKU) field of X.509 public key certificate by the CA server:

 If an automated enrolment protocol is used by the NF to fetch the certificate, the NF should indicate the purpose(s) of the certificate in the certificate request message to the CA. E.g., “ir” or “cr” messages in CMPv2.